realpaver/realpaver/paper/paper.md

 This technology has been applied with success in many fields of engineering like automatic control [@jaulin2001], preliminary design [@yvars2021] and robotics [@merlet2004].

-This library can be used by anyone wanting to compute sets of solutions for numerical or mixed discrete-continuous constraint satisfaction problems.
-It can also be used to prove infeasibility or existence of solutions, thanks to the B\&P algorithm and interval analysis [@moore2009].
-Since the library contains most of the state-of-the art algorithms relating to CP over intervals, it can also be used by researchers in this field to define new algorithms.
+The set of solutions of a numerical CSP or a mixed discrete-continuous problem can be rigorously bounded, even in the presence of roundoff errors.
+All the solutions of continuous nonlinear equations or inequations can be automatically separated and rigorously bounded.
+The B\&P algorithm with interval analysis [@moore2009] can provide proof of infeasibility or proof of existence of solutions.

 # State of the field